Bogdanp/dramatiq/docs/source/cookbook.rst

 Whenever two ``one_at_a_time`` actors run at the same time, one of them will be retried with exponential backoff.
-This works by raising an exception and relying on the built-in Retries middleware to do the work of re-enqueueing the task.
+This works by raising an exception and relying on the built-in :class:`Retries<dramatiq.middleware.Retries>` middleware to do the work of re-enqueueing the task.

 If you want rate limiters not to raise an exception when they can't be